-In his free time, Dr. MacKenzie enjoys skiing, biking, hiking, and photography.
+In his free time, Doug enjoys skiing, biking, hiking, and photography.

-Belle Marie is a Professor of Accounting in the Business Department.
-Her undergraduate degrees in French and Business Administration with an emphasis in accounting and Masters of Business Administration are from the University of Montana.
-She is ABD from George Fox University’s Doctor of Business Administration program with an emphasis in marketing.
-Belle is a Certified Public Accountant (CPA), Certified Management Accountant (CMA), Certified Internal Auditor (CIA), and Certified Fraud Examiner (CFE) and holds memberships in the American Institute of Certified Public Accountants, Institute of Management Accountants, Institute of Internal Auditors, Association of Certified Fraud Examiners, and Montana Society of CPAs.
+Dr. Belle Marie is a professor of accounting in the Business Department.
+She earned a Doctor of Business Administration degree with a concentration in marketing from George Fox University, a Masters of Business Administration from the University of Montana, and an undergraduate degree in Business Administration with an emphasis in accounting and a minor in French from the University of Montana, and studied abroad in Beaune, France.
+Her professional certifications include Certified Public Accountant (CPA), Chartered Global Management Accountant (CGMA), Certified Management Accountant (CMA), Certified Internal Auditor (CIA), and Certified Fraud Examiner (CFE).
+She holds memberships in the American Institute of Certified Public Accountants, Institute of Management Accountants, Institute of Internal Auditors, Association of Certified Fraud Examiners, and Montana Society of CPAs.

-In Belle's free time she enjoys her family, traveling, hiking, biking, playing pool, and reading.
+In Belle’s free time, she enjoys her family, travel, cultural events, and outdoor activities.

 Melvin L. McFetridge is an Associate Professor of Accounting in the Business, Accounting, and Economics Department at Carroll College.
 Mel earned his Master of Arts from Western State College in Gunnison, Colorado and completed Post Graduate studies at the University of Wyoming.
 He has been a college educator since 1973 teaching a variety of accounting courses at Central Wyoming College, University of Wyoming, Montana State University, and Zayed University before coming to Carroll College.